Assessment and Reporting

 • Class newsletters – May be sent home throughout the term.

-• Parent/Teacher interview - offered through Parent Teacher Online
+• Parent/Teacher interview – Offered as required